 Coronovirus (COVID-19) update

 During the Coronavirus (COVID-19) outbreak, your safety and the safety of our practitioners is our primary concern.
-Key to this, is following government, Department for Education, Public Health England, British Psychological Society and Association of Educational Psychologists guidance closely and we wanted to share with you our COVID-19 guidance and the adjustments we are making to our normal routines.
+Key to this, is following government, Department for Education, Public Health England, the British Psychological Society (BPS) and Association of Educational Psychologists (AEP) advice closely and we wanted to share with you our COVID-19 guidelines and the adjustments we are making to our normal routines.

 What steps are we taking to keep you safe?

 To support social distancing measures, our preferred way of working is to assess children and adults remotely, via video conferencing.
 Please note, this methodology is not appropriate for all individuals, in particular young children and we reserve the right to refuse a remote assessment if we do not feel it is a suitable approach for an individual.